ricsanfre/pi-cluster/docs/_docs/cilium.md

 ---
-title: Cilium CNI
+title: Cilium (Kubernetes CNI)
 permalink: /docs/cilium/
 description: How to install Cilium CNI in the picluster.
-last_modified_at: "17-01-2023"
+last_modified_at: "02-06-2024"
 ---

-[Cilium](https://cilium.io/) is an open source, cloud native solution for providing, securing, and observing network connectivity between workloads, fueled by the revolutionary Kernel technology [eBPF](https://ebpf.io/)
+[Cilium](https://cilium.io/) is an open source, cloud native solution for providing, securing, and observing network connectivity between workloads, powered by [eBPF](https://ebpf.io/) Kernel technology.

-Within a Kubernetes cluster Cilium can be deployed as,
+In a Kubernetes cluster, Cilium can be used as,

 - High performance CNI

   See details in [Cilium Use-case: Layer 4 Load Balancer](https://cilium.io/use-cases/load-balancer/)